Christmas in June: Finding a New School for My Son

 You can never count on things to last forever with kids with neurodevelopmental disorders like ADHD, though.
 The other shoe will inevitably drop — it’s just a matter of how and when.

 About four or five months after the school avoidance behaviors vanished, the other shoe dropped — on me.
 Now, instead of refusing to go to school in the mornings, Ricochet was going to the office around 10 or 11 a.m. wanting to call home due to one sudden illness of another.
-There was throwing up (a long-time staple in his excuse arsenal), poison ivy, headaches, severe stomach pains, and so on.
+There was throwing up (a long-time staple in his excuse arsenal), itchy rashes, headaches, severe stomach pains, and so on.
 My poor little guy turned into a hypochondriac.

 The first couple calls seemed legit, and I’d drive over and pick him up early.
 But when the calls became daily, I started to refuse to pick him up early.
 That escalated his desperation, and he was often in the office for an hour or more still pushing, melting down, and trying to calm down.